 - AKP (exam 1 and 2) - This tests judgment and experience.
 Each paper contains case history, data interpretation and photographic questions.

 About the question setting groups (QSG)

 Local QSGs take place at least once a year in each College region in the UK, and bring together clinicians to write new questions for the theory exams (Foundation of Practice, Theory & Science and Applied Knowledge.

 A Senior Theory Examiner or/and Principal Theory Examiner(PRE) facilitates the meeting and guides question writers as they work in small groups to produce new questions for our 'banks'.
 The PRE reviews all questions before submitting them to the College for review.

 We reimburse all reasonable travel expenses, but cannot cover accommodation costs.

-During the COVID-19 pandemic, QSGs will be run as virtual meetings, or see above for information on how to get involved remotely.
+During the COVID-19 pandemic, QSGs are run as virtual meetings, or see above for information on how to get involved remotely.

 PRE Leads and virtual QSG dates by College region